 St. Chroma is the first track on the album featuring gorgeous vocals by Daniel Caesar.
 This song was teased on October 16th and had everyone hooked.
 It was the world’s first taste of the album and introduces the character of St. Chroma to the listeners.
 It didn’t disappoint, being a great first introduction to how powerful the album is.

-Rah Tah Tah is the second track on the album with a clean transition from St. Chroma.
-In the beginning Okonma sings about his confidence within himself that is fueled by others validation and approval rather than his own but by the end of the track he begins to reflect on past experiences in the public eye of fans.
+Rah Tah Tah is the second track on the album, with a clean transition from St. Chroma.
+In the beginning, Okonma sings about his confidence within himself that is fueled by others’ validation and approval rather than his own, but by the end of the track, he begins to reflect on past experiences in the public eye of fans.
 This begins to make him paranoid, transitioning into the third track, Noid.

 Noid is the third track on the album.
 The song touches on Okonma’s consuming paranoia as a figure in the public eye, constantly feeling chased and watched.
 “Someone’s keepin’ watch I feel them on my shoulder.”
 He sets a scene where he drives away from everyone peering into his life, imagining that a car is following him with a gun, and threatening him in his own home.

 In track four, Darling, I, Okonma raps about his frustrations with himself as he falls in and out of love too fast.
-He isn’t able to stay in a committed relationship nor does he feel secure in any relationship he is in.
+He isn’t able to stay in a committed relationship, nor does he feel secure in any relationship he is in.
 “Life is short, but forever is too goddamn long, I like a long time, I’m on my own time, I love this girl, though, I hit the goldmine I’m thinkin’ new crib, I’m thinkin’ two kids until I get infatuated with a new bitch.”
-This song features Teezo Touchdown on background vocals adding more depth to this already beautiful song.
+This song features Teezo Touchdown on background vocals, adding more depth to this already beautiful song.

 The fifth track on the album, Hey Jane, unpacks the shocks of an unplanned pregnancy within a no-strings-attached relationship.
 The song is told from both the perspective of Okonma and his partner in the format of a letter.
-The two discuss their mixed feelings with Okonma struggling with the daunting responsibility of raising a child, while she’s conflicted over possibly having to raise the child alone.
+The two discuss their mixed feelings, with Okonma struggling with the daunting responsibility of raising a child, while she’s conflicted over possibly having to raise the child alone.
 The name Hey Jane also refers to an abortion clinic based in New York by the same name, which you can use to infer the outcome of the discussion between the couple.

-I Killed You, the sixth track on the album, focused on the complex relationship that black people have with their hair.
-Society often frowns upon natural styles leading many to “kill” their hair by cutting or straightening it.
+I Killed You, the sixth track on the album, focuses on the complex relationship that black people have with their hair.
+Society often frowns upon natural styles, leading many to “kill” their hair by cutting or straightening it.
 “But I guess the coils and kinks became an issue,therefore bitch I killed you with Jerrie’s and Mimis, I burnt you, I cut you, I filled you up with chemies.”
 The song captures the struggle between self identity and societal expectations, which can often erase the things that make us who we are.

-In Judge Judy, the seventh track on the album, after meeting a girl named Judy at a cafe, Okonma talks about his relationship with Judy and his understanding and acceptance for who she is.
+In Judge Judy, the seventh track on the album, after meeting a girl named Judy at a cafe, Okonma talks about his relationship with Judy and his understanding and acceptance of who she is.
 Though the song ends with a letter from Judy in which she seems to be ending their relationship.
 Stating she feels a connection with Okonma but believes they would be better off not staying together due to personal issues impacting their relationship.

 Sticky, the eighth track that features GloRilla, Sexyy Red, and Lil Wayne, is one of the more fun, and upbeat songs on the album.
 Okonma and his collaborators rap about embracing their success and individuality.
 The artists bring bold, humorous, and clever lines about relationships, life, and fame.